 In the ag business, rain is a blessing … until it isn’t.
-Though drought conditions persist in much of the West and parts of the Corn Belt,1 the Delta and the Southeast have been pounded by hurricanes and tropical storms.
+Though serious drought conditions persist in much of the Midwest, Texas, and Louisiana,1 tropical storms have battered the coasts.

 While no one can foresee severe weather, there are steps growers can take to protect crops from water damage.
 One tried-and-true solution is raised soil beds.